JarVices/MsfMania/README.md

 It also contains evasion functions that the user can configure himself.

 # Version 1.0.3
 New features:
-  Added rar compression
+ 1-Added rar compression
-  Added color class
+ 2-Added color class
-  Added 32/64 bit Shell Reverse TCP Payload
+ 3-Added 32/64 bit Shell Reverse TCP Payload